MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 7. Post additional content in the **Teams Rollout** channel to create more content for the retention policy to act on.

-8. Return after 24 hours and verify that the conversation message in the **Teams Rollout** channel have been deleted automatically.
+8. Return after 24 hours and verify that the content in the **Teams Rollout** channel has been deleted automatically.

 You have added a conversation message to a team, which is deleted by the deletion retention policy after 24 hours.